Average sensitivity of nested canalizing multivalued functions: Introduction

 \section{Introduction}

+The concept of canalization in biology was proposed by Waddington in the early 1940s \cite{Wad42}.
+It corresponds to the property of a biological process of being able to produce a relatively stable phenotype despite the presence of variability, as a kind of noise filter inherent in the process \cite{Pod21,DLR19}.
+This phenomenon is observed in natural systems, for example in \cite{Sur08} it has been shown that, at the molecular level, the development process of the Drosophilia embryo is canalized: the expression of genes controlling embryo segmentation is concentrated in a small area of state space.

-Boolean canalizing functions are Boolean functions $f:(\Z/{2\Z})^n\rightarrow\R$ such that at least one input variable, say $x_i$ ($1\leq i\leq n$), has a value $a=0$ or $1$ which determines the value of $f(x)$.
-Nested canalizing (NC) functions are a ``recursive'' version of canalizing functions: an NC function $f$ is canalizing as above and moreover its restriction $f\Restriction_{x_i\neq a}$ is itself NC.
+Canalizing Boolean functions form a class of Boolean functions introduced by Kauffman \cite{Kau93,Kau03} that formalize this canalizing behaviour observed in gene regulatory networks.
+In short, letting $\Z/{2\Z}$ denote the $2$-element ring of integers modulo $2$, \emph{canalizing} Boolean functions are functions $f$ from $(\Z/{2\Z})^n$ to $\Z/{2\Z}$ (or possibly to $\R$) such that at least one input variable, say $x_i$ ($1\leq i\leq n$), has a value $a=0$ or $1$ which determines the value of $f(x)$. \emph{Nested canalizing} (NC) functions provide a ``recursive'' version of canalizing functions: an NC function $f$ is canalizing and, moreover, its restriction $f\Restriction_{x_i\neq a}$ is itself NC.

-These classes of Boolean functions have been introduced by Kauffman \cite{Kau93,Kau03} to formalize the ``canalizing'' behaviour observed in some discrete systems.
-This idea is also at the basis of Waddington's work in embryology: he described an epigenetic landscape guiding embryogenesis by canalizing configurations \cite{Wad42}.

-NC functions are particularly interesting because they have ``low complexity''.
-The average sensitivity $\AS(f)$ (also called influence or total influence) of a Boolean function $f$ is a measure of its complexity.
-It can be defined in several ways, in particular via Fourier-Walsh analysis.
-It is related to spectral concentration, learning properties, decision tree complexity \cite{ODon14}.
-For arbitrary Boolean functions, $\AS(f)=\mathcal{O}(n)$, but some functions have significantly smaller average sensitivity.
-For NC functions, $\AS(f)$ is bounded above by a constant \cite{Lau13,Klo13}.

-NC functions are notably used as appropriate rules in Boolean models of gene regulatory networks \cite{Tho73}.
-The dynamical systems in biological networks are far from random, and it has been shown that NC functions ensure expected stability properties \cite{Kau93,Kau04} and are indeed predominant in large databases of Boolean gene networks \cite{Sub22}.
+It is worth noting that NC Boolean functions are both rare among the set of Boolean functions and frequent among Boolean functions modeling gene networks.
+Indeed, on the one hand, they form a sparse set of Boolean functions \cite{Jus04}: the fraction of NC functions of arity $n$ among all Boolean functions of arity $n$ tends to $0$ as $n\rightarrow\infty$.
+On the other hand, \cite{Sub22} gives evidence that gene regulatory networks, which are built from biological data and knowledge from the literature \cite{Tho73}, are far from random: in particular, NC functions are predominant in Boolean gene networks.
+This canalizing property can be, and has been \cite{HJ12,Zho16}, used as a guide to filter through the large number of candidate functions to parameterise the regulatory graph, a critical point in the process of modelling networks.